Absorbent Granules

 • Fast-Acting Spill Control: Absorbent granules rapidly absorb spills, reducing the risk of contamination and keeping work areas safe.

-• Versatile Application: Suitable for a wide range of liquids including oils, coolants, solvents, and chemicals, making them perfect for various industries.
+• Versatile Application: They are suitable for various liquids, including oils, coolants, solvents, and chemicals, making them perfect for various industries.

-• Cost-Effective: These spill absorbents are an economical solution for spill management, ensuring that you can handle spills without incurring high costs.
+• Cost-Effective: These spill absorbents are an economical solution for spill management, ensuring that spills can be handled without incurring high costs.

 • Environmentally Friendly Options: Some granules are made from natural materials, offering an eco-friendly spill control option.